 Quiet now, as we travel back in time, back to the fantastic Primeval World:

 Such was the impact of this portion of the Disneyland Railroad upon my wide-eyed boyhood that the Grand Canyon has always had an inextricable link to prehistoric times in my mind, even before I developed a true interest in the actual science of paleontology.
+It’s a mental tattoo rivaled perhaps only by the iconic narration of the Haunted Mansion.
 (Incidentally, the Disneyland RR’s Grand Canyon diorama also introduced me to Ferde Grofe’s fantastically expressive Grand Canyon Suite.
 Why don’t you give it a listen while you read this review?)

 Now, while you won’t find dinosaurs in this book, Jason Chin’s Grand Canyon perfectly encapsulates the majesty and scope of the eponymous Canyon’s natural history.
 That should really read “Natural History” with capital letters, mind you, by which I mean the original sense of the term, which includes modern ecosystems, plants and animals as well as fossils and rocks.
 The paleontological aspect of course captures my interest most, but just know that this book gives us a truly well-rounded presentation of the Grand Canyon.
 (In the afterword at the end of the book, we even get a very brief summary of the human history of this dramatic natural landmark.)